 Neil Eggleston’s comments about Clemency Project 2014 shed some light on the reason for the ultimate failure and collapse of this Obama initiative for criminal justice reform.

-For the first five years of Obama’s presidency the federal prison population grew by 19,000 incarcerated people.
+For the first three years of Obama’s presidency the federal prison population grew by 19,000 incarcerated people.
 In 2013, the population was over 219,000, the highest incarceration rate in history.

 Criminal justice organizations, prisoner advocacy groups, criminal defense attorneys, law school clinics, prisoner’s families and various other lobbying groups started the drum beat for sentencing reform and an initiative of Presidential Clemency.
 Finally in 2013 Eric Holder announced that there would be a clemency initiative that could mean 10,000 or more acts of mercy for incarcerated people who would not be a threat if they were released.